 - GSA schools & their local state schools

 But gender diversity is only part of the story.
-In a world where the UK needs 203,000 people with Level 3+ engineering skills each year to meet demand, it is vital that we continue to highlight role models from a diverse variety of identities and backgrounds; increasing the opportunity for young people to see and recognise people like themselves in exciting and challenging careers.
+In a world where the UK needs 203,000 people with Level 3+ engineering skills each year to meet demand, it is vital that Siemens continues to highlight role models from a diverse variety of identities and backgrounds; increasing the opportunity for young people to see and recognise people like themselves in exciting and challenging careers.

 To date, the project has reached over 4,000 young people from state and independent schools.
 It was shortlisted for the 2019 Social Mobility Awards and won the 2019 STEM Inspiration Award for outstanding contribution for widening participation, diversity and inclusion in STEM.